 Travel nursing offers a more flexible schedule, so you can take tailor your career to fit your needs and schedule time off between assignments to recharge yourself.
 You also have something to look forward to every 13 weeks or so: a new assignment.
 The monotony of every day can dissipate when you have exciting adventures on the horizon.

 A new assignment also means new coworkers and a new hospital or facility.
-It’s much easier to avoid the usual drama of being a staff nurse and management if you know there’s a set time limit.
+It’s much easier to avoid work drama or management issues if you know there’s a set time limit on your assignment.
 Additionally, you may find a new location that fits you perfectly.
-Time can fly when you are having fun and a great assignment may even warrant an extension.
+A great assignment may even warrant an extension or you can consider a permanent position in your new location.

-Many nursing specialties are in even more demand than ever before.
-Critical and intensive care (CCU/ICU) have many assignment options open due to the ongoing volume of COVID patients.
-Med-surg and telemetry specialties are on the rise as they pertain to the largest population of patients in clinical settings.
-Nurses with emergency (ER/ED) experience are needed in communities across the country due to the increase in patient volume.
+Critical and intensive care (CCU/ICU) and emergency (ER/ED) nurses have many assignment options open across the country with elevated patient volumes.
+Med-surg and telemetry specialties are also in demand as they pertain to the largest population of patients in clinical settings.

-If you are interested in uprooting your life and starting an adventure in a new city, what could be better than getting paid for it… and getting paid better than before.
+If you are interested in taking your life on the road and starting an adventure in a new city or town, what could be better than getting paid for it?
+And the increased demand for travel nurses means more high-paying jobs and the ability to negotiate rates.

 Easier Than Ever